-Water Quality has \$2.8 billion of sewer revenue bonds and variable rate revenue bonds outstanding at the end of 2018 and had \$2.9 billion of sewer revenue bonds and variable rate revenue bonds outstanding at the end of 2017.
+Water Quality has \$2.6 billion of sewer revenue bonds and variable rate revenue bonds outstanding at the end of 2019 and had \$2.8 billion of sewer revenue bonds and variable rate revenue bonds outstanding at the end of 2018.
 Revenue bonds are repaid from and secured by a pledge of earnings, revenues and money received by Water Quality from or on account of operation of the sewer system, including receipts from sewage treatment fees, and other income of Water Quality.
 Revenue bonds are not guaranteed by the full faith and credit of King County.

-At the end of 2018, Water Quality has \$676.6 million of general obligation bonds and variable rate general obligation bonds outstanding and had \$706.0 million of general obligation bonds and variable rate general obligation bonds outstanding at the end of 2017.
+At the end of 2019, Water Quality has \$839.4 million of general obligation bonds and variable rate general obligation bonds outstanding and had \$676.6 million of general obligation bonds and variable rate general obligation bonds outstanding at the end of 2018.
 While the full faith and credit of King County guarantees repayment of principal and interest on general obligation bonds, they are paid from sewage treatment fees and other income.

-King County Sewer Enterprise parity revenue bonds received ratings of AA+ from Standard and Poor's (S&P) Global Ratings and Aa1 from Moody's Investors Service for the sewer revenue bonds issued in November, 2018.
-The remarketing of junior lien variable rate demand bonds received ratings of Aa2 and AA by Moody's Investors Service and S&P Global Ratings, respectively.
-In 2017, Water Quality's bond ratings on its limited tax general obligation bonds were AAA and Aaa by Standard and Poor's and Moody's Investors, respectively.
-Moody's also raised its rating in 2017 for sewer revenue bonds from Aa2 to Aa1 and raised its rating of junior lien sewer revenue bonds to Aa2 from Aa3.
+King County Sewer Enterprise parity revenue bonds ratings of AA+ from Standard and Poor's (S&P) Global Ratings and Aa1 from Moody's Investors Service were affirmed in June 2019.
+Water Quality's bond ratings on its limited tax general obligation bonds of AAA by Standard and Poor's and Aaa by Moody's Investors Service were affirmed in October 2019.